232 Silas H. Hunt Hall

 Be sure to read the Senior Citizen Program Checklist for more information!

-Arkansas residents 60 years of age or older may apply either as an undergraduate or graduate student for on-campus, off-campus, online, or study aboard credit courses by paying all non-tuition applicable fees.
-Tuition waiver does not apply to non-credit Continuing Education programs.
+Arkansas residents 60 years of age or older may apply either as an undergraduate or graduate student for on-campus and online credit courses by paying all non-tuition applicable fees.
+Tuition waiver does not apply to non-credit Continuing Education programs or independent study courses.
 Senior students that meet admission requirements may be admitted as degree or non-degree seeking .
 The College of Arts and Sciences allows senior citizens to audit classes.
 All other colleges require instructor’s permission for audit prior to taking a class.
 Senior citizens who do not wish to register on a space available basis during the senior citizen registration period may pay tuition and register during priority registration.
-The tuition waiver does not cover text books, class supplies or non-tuition applicable fees, and is not offered for independent study courses.
+The tuition waiver does not cover text books, class supplies, or non-tuition applicable fees.